eron93br/eron93br/README.md

 Hi, my name is Eronides Neto, you can call me **Eron**.
 I have a MSc in computer science and a BSc in Electronic Engineering.
-Currently, I'm working as an Embedded Systems Engineer at CESAR (@inovacaocesar).
+Currently, I'm working as an Computer Engineer at CESAR (@inovacaocesar).
 My main activities are related to the development of proof of concept and prototype of innovative solutions.

 Skills involved in my main tasks:

+- Software development based on Python
+- Data Analysis
+- Evaluation of Machine Learning models applied to problem solving
 - PCB Design (Altium Designer)
-- Firmware development (C, C++ and Python)
+- Firmware development (C/C++)
 - Hardware testing: planning and execution of hardware automated and manual tests
-- Data Analysis

 # Work in progress..

-I’m currently working on an IoT project that involves the use of Sigfox technology to develop a medical product to assist people that are being treated with oxygen therapy.

-# Always learning

-- I’m currently learning more about machine learning techniques and data science applied to finance and 5G networks.
+I’m currently finishing my specilization in Data Analysis and Engineering

 # Research Projects